yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/02-load-data-with-power-query-in-power-bi-desktop.md

 	- **SalesAmount** to **Sales**

-12. To modify the column data type, in the **Quantity** column header, at the left of the column name, click the **1.2** icon, and then select **Whole Number**.
+12. To modify the column data type, in the **Quantity** column header, at the left of the column name, click the **1.2** icons, and then select **Whole Number**.

 	![Picture 5667](Linked_image_Files/02-load-data-with-power-query-in-power-bi-desktop_image50.png)

 	*Configuring the correct data type is important.
-When the column contains numeric value, it’s also important to choose the correct type if you expect to perform mathematic calculations.*
+When the column contains a numeric value, it’s also important to choose the correct type if you expect to perform mathematic calculations.*

 13. Modify the following three column data types to **Fixed Decimal Number**.